Loading organizations...

 Key people at K8IROS.

-K8IROS was founded by Spencer Dinwiddie (Founder).
+K8IROS was founded in 2019 by Spencer Dinwiddie (Founder).

 Key people at K8IROS.

-K8IROS was founded by Spencer Dinwiddie (Founder).
+K8IROS was founded in 2019 by Spencer Dinwiddie (Founder).

 K8IROS (pronounced "Kyros") is an investment company and sneaker brand founded by NBA player Spencer Dinwiddie.
 It emerged as a self-endorsed footwear line after Dinwiddie was overlooked by major sneaker companies early in his career, allowing him to leverage his personal brand for direct-to-consumer products and investments.
 The company focuses on athletic footwear, targeting basketball players and fans seeking authentic, player-driven apparel without traditional endorsements, while also functioning as an investment vehicle amid Dinwiddie's entrepreneurial ventures.[7][8]